What's on around Whyalla and regions

 Whyalla Car Club Racing

-Dirt circuit, Feb 25 Tyre Fryers Burnout Comp Mullaquana Rd.
-FaceBook or whyallacarclub@gmail.com
+Dirt circuit, March 13 Night meeting Mullaquana Rd.
+FaceBook or email whyallacarclub@gmail.com for more information.

 Sign up for our newsletter to stay up to date.